Windham-High-School/CubeServer/README.md

 # CubeServer
-Software to manage, store, score, and publish data received by Wifi-equipped microcontrollers for a school contest
+Software to manage, store, score, and publish data received by Wifi-equipped microcontrollers for managing a school contest

 ## Goals:
 - Sets up the pi as an access point